jdpreston30/PGD-preop-metabolomics/README.md

 #### What's Included

 The Docker container provides a completely isolated environment with:
-- R 4.5.1 with all required packages pre-installed
+- R 4.5.1 with all required packages at pinned versions (CRAN snapshot: 2025-11-26)
+- Bioconductor 3.20 with versioned packages
+- GitHub packages at specific commit SHAs
 - All system dependencies (Ghostscript, ImageMagick, Pandoc, TinyTeX/LaTeX)
-- Guaranteed identical results regardless of host system
+- Guaranteed identical results regardless of host system or when the analysis is run

 Results will be saved to your local `Outputs/` directory.